 Beautiful Praia dos Pescadores is located right in the middle of Ericeira town.
-With a harbour situated nearby, swimming is not advisable, however, we watched surfers catching waves nearly every night.
+With a harbour situated nearby, swimming is not advisable; however, we watched surfers catching waves nearly every night.
 If a strong smell of fish doesn’t bother you, make your way down to admire traditional fishing boats painted in rainbow colours.

-Above the 40 meter wall elderly locals and couples would usually gather to sit down, relax and enjoy the view.
+Above the 40-meter wall, elderly locals and couples would usually gather to sit down, relax and enjoy the view.
 From this particular beach, on October 5th, 1910, last King of Portugal, fled the country, marking the end of the monarchy.

 #3.
 Watch a sunset

-There are many things that Ericeira does well and colourful sunsets are one of them.
+There are many things that Ericeira does well, and colourful sunsets are one of them.
 Make your way to the beach, sit down, relax and notice small details around you; a pinch of red here and a shade of blue there, the soft sand and the smell of the ocean.

 Every evening before dawn we quickly put together all the photography gear, few snacks, warm clothes ( it gets freezing in October once the sun goes down) and gathered together with locals on the beach to watch a sunset.
 Every evening it was different.
-The ocean, the sun and the clouds put on an inherently inspiring show.
+The ocean, the setting sun and clouds put on an inherently inspiring show.

 #4.
 Visit Ericeira’s old town